polkadot-developers/substrate-developer-hub.github.io/docs/getting-started/using-the-substrate-scripts.md

 ---
 title: "Using the Substrate node and module setup scripts"
 ---
-The [`substrate-up` scripts](https://github.com/paritytech/substrate-up) allow you to set up ready-to-hack Substrate node or runtime module.
+The [substrate-up](https://github.com/paritytech/substrate-up) scripts allow you to set up ready-to-hack Substrate node or runtime module.

-Before you use these scripts, make sure you have [installed the prerequisites](getting-started/installing-substrate.md#fast-installation) for running Substrate.
+Before you use these scripts, make sure you have done the [Fast Installation](getting-started/installing-substrate.md#fast-installation) for running Substrate.

-These scripts update from time to time, so before you run them locally, make sure they are up to date by running:
+These scripts update from time to time, you can update them by running:

 ```bash
 f=`mktemp -d`